Personnel Aircraft Nose Art B-17 Thunderbird Ground Support Uniforms Journals More Info

 Parachutes 1943-1945 "Little Friends" Fighter Pilot Gear Dressing for a Mission

-Welcome to the updated version (August 2010) of the Flight Gear and Uniform section.
-It has been five years since I asked Gary Moncur if he wanted to add a section on flight gear.
+It has been twelve years since I asked Gary Moncur if he wanted to add a section on flight gear.
 Since then I have tried to add and share with you the many varied flight gear items I have obtained.
 If it's your first visit to the 303rd Bomb Group site, the examples of flight gear presented here are authentic examples of what the 8th, 9th and 15th AAF Bomb Groups and Fighter pilots wore in the European Theatre of Operations (ETO).
 In most captions you will find a direct link to a wartime photo of a 303rd BG crewman wearing the same item.
 If you find information in this section that you believe is incorrect, please let us know.
 It has been a real honor to do something with my collection instead of having it sit in a room being enjoyed only by me and a handful of friends.
 Thanks to Gary Moncur for his many hours of work spent on posting all of what your about to see.
 We hope you enjoy this section and learn from it.

 The Red Tails